 Their winemaker Dave Phinney (of Orin Swift fame) is talented and already has high end experience in the Napa area at Mondavi, Whitehall Lane and Opus One.
-We sampled the 2005 Cabernet Sauvignon from their Oakville Vineyard.
+During our first visit, we sampled the 2005 Stanton Vineyards Cabernet Sauvignon from their Oakville Vineyard.
 This was already bottled but was not yet released.
 However it was already drinking very nicely with hints of vanilla and chocolate on the nose.
 The oak is subtle and does not dominate with pleasing flavors of blackberry and blueberry on the palate.

 The challenge with this varietal is to get it ripe each year (weather doesn’t always cooperate late in the growing season) as Petite Sirah is a fairly thin skinned grape and doesn’t have a stronger resistance to moisture – as does a Cabernet Sauvignon grape.
 And Stanton’s style with their Petite Sirah is to ferment it when it is very ripe – this creates a higher alcohol wine but neither vintages we have tried have been overly ripe or revealed jammy characteristics.

 The Stanton label has an image of an acorn on the bottle; their vineyards have oak trees growing nearby and these trees were the inspiration for the label.
 Stanton is also active in several charities by donating large format bottles to auctions.
 You can find Stanton’s wines locally at Enoteca in Calistoga, Cal Wine in Napa, the St. Helena Wine Center and Brix Restaurant.
 Visit: www.stantonvineyards.com